joelkanyi/FocusBloom/README.md

 # FocusBloom
 FocusBloom is a Kotlin Multiplatform Pomodoro app that helps users enhance their productivity and time management skills through focused work intervals and short breaks.

+> Please note that this project is still under development and some features may not work as expected.

+> If you find any bugs or have any suggestions, feel free to open an issue or a pull request.

 ## Platforms
 ![](https://img.shields.io/badge/Android-black.svg?style=for-the-badge&logo=android) | ![](https://img.shields.io/badge/iOS-black.svg?style=for-the-badge&logo=apple) | ![](https://img.shields.io/badge/Desktop-black.svg?style=for-the-badge&logo=windows) | ![](https://img.shields.io/badge/Web-black.svg?style=for-the-badge&logo=google-chrome)
 :----: | :----: | :----: | :----: